Translate

 “...Mama?”

-“You turned me over.”
+“You turned me face down.”

+Imani went entirely rigid.
 Because she had.

-The thirteenth knock came like a verdict.
+The thirteenth knock fell like a final verdict.

 Knock.